Simon995/BitFlow/README.md

-# deepspark
+# BitFlow
-Deep Learning Operator and Algorithm Acceleration Hub: Comprising optimized DL operators and essential algorithmic components built with CUDA, C++, and C.
+A High-Performance Framework for PyTorch-Compatible Deep Learning Operators and Algorithms, Built with Python, CUDA, C++, and C